ebird/ebirdst/docs/articles/applications.md

 ```

 Now we can calculate the mean relative abundance with confidence
-intervals for each week of the year within Montana The
+intervals for each week of the year within Montana.
+The
 [`extract()`](https://rspatial.github.io/terra/reference/extract.html)
 function extracts all the raster cells values within a given polygon,
 then summarizes these values using a user-provided function.

 ``` r

 # extract values within region and calculate the mean
 abd_median_region <- extract(abd_median, region_boundary_proj,
                              fun = "mean", na.rm = TRUE, ID = FALSE)